 Travel expenses

-Expenses from travel can add up quickly.
-This includes anything used for business purposes, and typically requires that you are away from your residential city for at least 24 hours.
-Costs eligible for expense include mileage, meals and parking.
+Travel expenses can add up quickly.
+This includes anything used for business purposes and typically requires that you be away from your residential city for at least 24 hours.
+Eligible costs include mileage, meals, and parking.

 Personal Psychotherapy

 Are you seeing your own therapist?
-Money spent on personal sessions can often be deducted on your tax return as it helps you to improve your mental health grow in your own profession.
-Many accountants have differing viewpoints on whether this counts as a write-off, so be sure to check with your financial advisor here.
+Money spent on personal sessions can often be deducted from your tax return, as it helps you to improve your mental health and grow in your own profession.
+Many accountants differ on whether this counts as a write-off; therefore, be sure to consult your financial advisor for confirmation.

 Depreciation Expenses

-This write off can often be one of the more difficult ones to understand, but essentially it entails any larger purchases over $2,500.
-(For therapists, a common write-off in this category is office furniture.)
-You can choose to deduct these purchases from your taxes in the first year after purchase, or in small increments over the years the item is used.
+This write-off can often be one of the more difficult ones to understand, but essentially, it covers any larger purchases over $2,500.
+(For practitioners, a common write-off in this category is office furniture.)
+You can choose to deduct these purchases from your taxes in the first year after purchase or in small increments over the years the item is used.

 Maximizing Tax Expenses For Your Practice

 The list goes on, with additional write-offs available for costs such as insurance, legal or professional fees, moving expenses, and salary and benefits for any private practice owners who have employees.
-Tax expenses can definitely come in handy, and the key to maximize them (and your sanity) is to keep all your business finances separate from your personal expenses and well-organized.
+The key to maximizing them is to keep all your business finances separate from your personal expenses.
 This way, when the end of the year rolls around, you’ll have all of your business expenses in one place.